V4Fire/Client/src/components/super/i-data/README.md

 * The component extends [[iBlock]].

-* The component implements the [[iProvider]] trait.
+* The component implements the [[iDataProvider]] trait.

 ## Basic concepts

-To set a data provider for a component, you need to specify the `dataProvider` prop or set its default value.
+To set a data provider for a component, you need to specify the `dataProviderProp` prop or set its default value.
 You can set a date provider by its name from the global pool of providers or by explicitly specifying a constructor or provider instance.
 To register a data provider within the global pool, you need to use the `@provider` decorator.